 Security software, policies, administrative policies and guidelines, together with training and awareness activities for our personnel ensure that information remains confidential.

 Information is released to our authorized agents and to certain government departments or agencies, in accordance with the Act respecting Access to documents held by public bodies and the Protection of personal information.

 Information may also be used for statistical, study, survey, audit or investigative purposes.
-The Registre des communications de renseignements (PDF, 854 KB) (in French only) is an alphabetized index of the persons and agencies that receive personal information or collect such information on our behalf.
+The Registre des communications de renseignements (PDF, 1.5 MB)This file does not meet Web accessibility standards. (in French only) is an alphabetized index of the persons and agencies that receive personal information or collect such information on our behalf.